Help us save nature at places like this. From £3 a month.

-10 am to 4 pm daily from April to the end of August.
+10 am to 5 pm daily from March until September.

-Children's binoculars are available to hire and there is child-friendly assisted telescope viewing.
+Children's binoculars are available and there is child-friendly assisted telescope viewing.

-Access for dogs under control and on lead is permitted.
+Access for dogs under control and on a lead is permitted.